-As this Plan is implemented, implementers should ensure that the existing capacity of organizations to take on actions identified within this Plan is considered when policies and programs are developed.
+As the actions in this Plan are readied for implementation, the capacity of organizations to take on actions must be considered.
 In addition, the Council has identified the need to further build out the recommendations around state government, community, and partner capacity, to ensure careful thought is put into how, and at what level, actions are assigned and implemented.

 Building Codes

-Throughout the Climate Action Plan, recommendations regarding building codes and standards can be found in GHG mitigation and climate adaptation and resilience sections, highlighting building codes as a cross cutting theme in this Climate Action Plan.
+Recommendations regarding building codes and standards can be found in GHG mitigation and climate adaptation and resilience sections, highlighting building codes as a cross cutting theme in this Climate Action Plan.
 Whether it be for energy efficiency, ability to handle increased electrification demands, renewable energy siting, or for increased resilience to the impacts of climate change, building codes and standards stand out as an important tool to address climate change.

 Outside of larger municipalities, many Vermont towns do not have buildings codes, or lack the ability to enforce them.
 The actions listed below reflect the initial recommendations from the Climate Council regarding building codes and standards.
 The Council however acknowledges that additional work will need to be done to develop a set of recommendation regarding building codes that wholistically recognize the importance of codes and standards to impact emissions reduction and resilience to climate change impacts.